 We produce the Pillar 3 Regulatory Disclosures quarterly to update market participants regarding risk-based capital and risk exposures as required under the U.S. Basel III rules.
 This report provides information on our capital structure, risk exposures, risk assessment processes, RWA and overall capital adequacy, including information on the methodologies used to calculate RWA.
-This report is unaudited and should be read in conjunction with our 2022 Form 10-K and Form 10-Q for the period ended September 30, 2023, which include important information on risk management policies and practices, and our September 30, 2023 FR Y-9C.
-Appendix 1 of this report contains references to specific sections of our 2022 Form 10-K and Form 10-Q for the period ended September 30, 2023 to facilitate location of applicable information.
+This report is unaudited and should be read in conjunction with our 2023 Form 10-K and our December 31, 2023 FR Y-9C.
+Appendix 1 of this report contains references to specific sections of our 2023 Form 10-K to facilitate location of applicable information.